 Become a Health Educator

 Health educators can help implement many of the interventions identified by population health managers.
-They work directly with clients or with groups to provide them with education and tools to improve wellbeing.
+They work directly with clients or with groups to provide them with education and tools to improve their well-being.
 Topics they cover can include disease prevention, vaccination, obesity, fitness, sexual health, and more.

 Become a Nursing Home Administrator

-Long-term care centers are managed by nursing home administrators.
-This specialized healthcare management role is responsible for supervising staff, facilities, patient wellbeing, budgets, marketing, and IT.
+Nursing home administrators manage long-term care centers.
+This specialized healthcare management role supervises staff, facilities, patient well-being, budgets, marketing, and IT.
 While nursing home administrators rarely interact with patients, they may often meet with families to evaluate grievances.

 Kimmy Gustafson